jRomn/EEG_ESP32_BLE_Module_Setup/README.md

 > | Note :  We recommend to follow this structure since it would be easy to add unit tests in the future.

-The most important parts right now are the main.c, adc.h and adc.c.
+For this repository, the most important parts are the main.c, ble.h and ble.c.